 St. anne's Ce primary school - oUR Curriculum INTENT

 At St. Anne’s CE Primary School, we engage and inspire pupils with an exciting, relevant and memorable curriculum that aims to make learning irresistible.
-We will ignite and inspire children’s curiosity, instilling a passion for lifelong learning through our Learning Challenge Curriculum.
+We will ignite and inspire children’s curiosity, instilling a passion for lifelong learning through our Learning Challenge Curriculum and a focus on developing Learning Powers (the skills needed to be a lifelong learner).

 We strive for all pupils to develop resilience and perseverance, challenging and supporting children to aim high.
 The curriculum will cover specific key areas of knowledge, skills and understanding within and across different subjects.
 Children will be encouraged to delve deeper into their learning, building on skills progressively each year which will lead to academic success across the curriculum.